I, um, have another gluten free chocolate cake recipe for you.

 - 200g whole blanched almonds

-Preheat oven to 160°C. Grease and line a deep 7” round baking tin, and make a foil lid.
-This makes a tall cake, so make sure your tin is at least 3″ tall, alternatively, you can bake it in multiple shorter tins.
+- Preheat oven to 160°C. Grease and line a deep 7” round baking tin, and make a foil lid.
+This makes a tall cake, so make sure your tin is at least 3" tall, alternatively, you can bake it in two shorter tins - just make sure you reduce the baking time.

 To make the ganache: